 Fellowship ProgramThe Duke Clinical Research Institute (DCRI) has a longstanding commitment to train fellows and junior faculty in order to develop the next generation of clinical researchers.
 This commitment has evolved into the creation of the DCRI Research Fellowship Training Program.

 The DCRI Research Fellowship Training Program has doubled in size since 2004 and includes more than 30 postdoctoral fellows and medical students each year.
 Postdoctoral fellows typically complete two years of training.
 The philosophy of the training program is that the most successful investigators will be able to combine superior knowledge in their field of clinical specialty with quantitative principles in an interactive, teamwork-oriented environment.

-The DCRI’s 2017–2018 training program includes 30+ fellows from four countries (Canada, Japan, South Korea, Bulgaria and the United States) in multiple therapeutic disciplines, including cardiology, pediatrics, infectious diseases, surgery, nephrology, health services research, anesthesiology, orthopedics and pulmonology.
+The DCRI’s 2019-2020 training program includes 20+ fellows in multiple therapeutic disciplines, including cardiology, pediatrics, infectious diseases, surgery, nephrology, health services research, anesthesiology, orthopedics, and pulmonology.

 A critical component of the training program is the interaction between the clinician researchers and statisticians.
 Faculty biostatisticians work closely with fellows in many different capacities.